rwth-irt/IMU-Simulator/README.md

 - All parameters for an IMU can be configured in a YAML file
 - All models and effects can be enabled/disabled separately

-An example config from real data of a STIM300 IMU is provided.
+An example configuration from real data of a STIM300 IMU is provided.

 MATLAB scripts are provided to extract the stochastic noise components using Allan variance analysis.
 For this, you must provide a long-term (minimum six hours) dataset of acceleration/gyroscope measurements.